camellia bird

 ARTIST

 My ultimate goal as an artist is to elicit emotion and feeling.
-I explore questions of time and ecology in an attempt to face climate anxiety.
-The themes that resonate with me are filled with urgency; my attempt at enabling myself and others to pause and contemplate allows for at least a moment of respite as we cling to our delusion that we can control the flow of time.
+I pose questions of time and ecology, exploring how humans relate to and try to separate themselves from the natural world (obviously: we are a part of it).
+The themes that resonate with me are filled with urgency; my attempt at enabling myself and others to pause and contemplate allows for at least a moment of respite as we cling to our delusion that we can control the flow of time and “conquer” the natural world without damaging ourselves.

-Memory and light are my primary media – with whatever physical media works best for the piece at hand.
+Memory is my primary media – with whatever physical media works best for the piece at hand.
 In one piece, these media might be as varied as ceramics, digital video, or dry ice; in another, a more “traditional” medium such as graphite or acrylic paint.
+Lately, ceramics has been my jam.

-Indirectly descended from the conceptual art movement of the 1960s and 1970s, my work finds inspiration in the work of experimental artists/filmmakers such as Deborah Stratman, Jodie Mack, and Sharon Lockhart, the figurative/portraiture work of Alberto Giacometti and Frank Auerbach, and other artists that push against the boundaries of what “art” is.
+Indirectly descended from the women “surrealists” (who were not actually considered surrealists at the time because they were women), and, to a lesser extent, the conceptual art movement of the 1960s and 1970s, my work finds inspiration in the work of artists/filmmakers such as Remedios Varo, Leonora Carrington, Deborah Stratman, Jodie Mack, and Sharon Lockhart, the figurative/portraiture work of Alberto Giacometti and Frank Auerbach, and Steph Kubish.